calaldees/teachingWorkshops/teacherTraining/literacyNumeracyCitizenship.md

         * > an understanding that there is a separation of power between the executive and the judiciary, and that while some public bodies such as the police and the army can be held to account through Parliament, others such as the courts maintain independence;

 What implications will this have for your teaching of Computing?

-Add your thoughts/notes/commentary to the Google Doc Do you all align? or are there different ideas within your group?
+Add some of your thoughts/notes/commentary to the Google Doc.
+Do you all align? or are there different ideas within your group?
+You will discuss these in your groups after the next set of reading.

-### Digital Citizenship (Async 45min - Group Discuss 15min - 10min whole group)
+### Digital Citizenship (Async 20min - Group Discuss 20min - 10min whole group)

 Consider the question:
 * Is digital citizenship my responsibility?
 How will this impact my future teaching?